AugustusWillisWang/AugustusWillisWang/README.md

 - Now I am studying for a master degree at Institute of Computing Technology, Chinese Academy of Sciences
 - I am currently working on CPU micro‑architecture, mainly focus on the design of the load store unit (LSU) of [XiangShan processor](https://github.com/OpenXiangShan/XiangShan)
-- Fan of Falcom 軌跡 Series and Genshin Impact, now waiting for Lesser Lord Kusanali 🌟
+- Fan of Falcom 軌跡 Series and Genshin Impact 🌟